gmmorris/meze-docs/componentization.md

 We often try to manage state in many different places and try to reconcile this state throughout the lifecycle of the application.
 This is hard to do well, and leads to many implicit assumptions which easily break.

-**Big bags of instruction rather than atomic declarative pipes** Instruction are easy to follow, but not always easy to understand.
-They usually describe *how* something is done, rather than *why*, and the developers are left to figure out the *why* themselves.
-We've all found ourselves doing this, referring to it as *reverse engineering own our code* and we often misinterpret the *why*.
+**Big bags of instruction rather than atomic declarative pipes** Instructions may be easy to follow, but not always easy to understand.
+They usually describe *what* is done, rather than *why* and *how*.
+This means that the developers are left to figure out the *why* themselves.
+We've all found ourselves doing this, often referring to it as *reverse engineering our own code* and we often end up misinterpreting the *why*.

 **Terrible dependency chains reducing our ability to make atomic components** We often find it hard to make truly atomic pieces of code as they have an inherent *need* for a piece of data or operation that is the concern of another piece of the code.
 This dependency will always exist in a complex system, but in the absence of a clear API for bridging these dependencies without creating a cohesive coupling between the two pieces of code, this can lead to dependency chains which are hard to reconcile.